byrontang/advanced-R-exercises/11_function-operators.md

 In short, colwise uses do.call and lapply inside the source code to make a function that operates on a vector operate on a data.frame.

-Three main taskes: 1.
-Filter column by function passed into .cols argument (ex: is.numeric) 2.
-Keep all columns if no function is passed into .cols argument 3.
-Apply function on data.frame
+Three main taskes:

+1. Filter column by function passed into .cols argument (ex: is.numeric)
+2. Keep all columns if no function is passed into .cols argument
+3. Apply function on data.frame

-implementing each task by partial() with a simplified function
+Implementing each task by partial() with a simplified function

 ``` r
 colwise2 <- function (.fun, .cols = true)